Return to Index

 - Doing a strenuous quadriceps activity

-- Sports that require bursts of speed, such as:
+- Sports that require bursts of speed or sudden twists and turns, such as running, jumping, soccer, basketball, orfootball

 - Tight quadriceps